bitshares/bitshares.github.io-old/_posts/2015-06-08-announcing-bitshares-2.0.md

 We will soon start a public beta testing period to gather community feedback on upgrading the platform.
 This will last until the community is satisfied with the new experience, after which an upgrade snapshot date will be announced with at least 30 days notice.
+This period allows market participants (e.g. shorters) to resolve their position prior to the upgrade to bitAssets 2.0 (link to bitasset2.0 proposal).

 See our public roadmap for the full timeline!

-At the snapshot, the current BitShares network will be shut down and BitShares 2.0 will be launched within hours.
+At the snapshot, the current BitShares network will be shut down and Graphene will be launched within hours.
-In general, all assets and accounts will be fully migrated to BitShares 2.0.
+In general, all assets, balances, and accounts will be fully migrated to Graphene.

 See the <a href="/migration/">migration</a> page for more details.